the-butterfly-effect/tbe/_posts/2016-01-11-new-levels-by-wuzzy2.md

 Again, thanks to Wuzzy2 for contributing these great levels!

-In addition to these five levels, Wuzzy has also filed about three dozen issues by now.
+In addition to these five levels, Wuzzy has also filed about two dozen issues by now.
 Most of them were real issues, varying from wrong object descriptions to complex bugs.
 I spent significant time over the last week to satisfy all his remarks.
 But TBE will be a better game because of Wuzzy2!

 Wuzzy for president!